 Furniture providedResidence or scholarship hall rooms are furnished with:

-- Window blinds and closet, a bed, a desk, desk chair and drawer space for each resident.
+- Window blinds and closet, a desk, desk chair, drawer space, and bed for each resident.
+The head and foot of the bed serve as a built-in ladder.

 - Mattresses are extra-long twins 36 x 80” except these four scholarship halls: Battenfeld, Grace Pearson, Douthart and Sellards.
 Mattresses in those four halls are are standard-size twins.